adilkhr/my-ms4-project/README.md

 * I want to be able to update the content of my bag through the shopping bag application by updating the quantity of the item or just completely removing the item from my bag

-* I want the site to be easy to navigate

-* I want the site to be responsive and work on a majority of devices

 #### Reasons for the website: